 Whisk flour, baking soda, cream of tartar and salt together in a medium bowl.

-With an electric mixer, beat the butter, coconut oil granulated sugar and confectioners’ sugar until light and fluffy.
+With an electric mixer, beat the butter, oil granulated sugar and confectioners’ sugar until light and fluffy.
 Beat in vanilla, lemon zest, orange zest and egg, and beat for another minute, scraping sides of bowl.